A family Christmas? Festive COVID rules to be made public ‘next week’

 Pressed again on what rules on different households mixing might be in place for Christmas, Mr Wallace said: “We will be able to tell you that when we get towards 2 December.

 “When we know at that stage how many people in the country are affected, what the space is in our hospitals, how the rollout of vaccines is going to develop.

 “We will know that with much more certainty around 2 December than if you ask me today in the middle of November.

 “I can’t give you lots of those answers, there’s lots of speculation.”

-And speaking to Sky News’ Kay Burley, former Labour prime minister Gordon Brown said: “I found being prime minister, you have to be two steps ahead of events.
+And speaking to Sky News’ Kay Burley this morning, former Labour prime minister Gordon Brown said: “I found being prime minister, you have to be two steps ahead of events.

 “What he’s got to do, Boris Johnson, is say ‘Look, if there’s any doubt about whether we can let people mix at Christmas, we have to act now.

 “We have to act with tough measures now.
 You have to be two steps ahead as PM, you can’t be behind the curve.